 Now the fractured flex cable is separated completely.
 Next thing we do is to replace with a new flex cable.
 Remove the Flood illuminator module on the flex cable first.
 Prepare a new flex cable.
 Apply some Paste Flux to the bonding pad.
 Align the Flood illuminator module in place with the new flex cable.
 Be careful with the direction.
 Then solder with Hot Air Gun.
 Remove residual glue on the module afterward.

 The repair part is almost over right the moment.
 Next thing we need to do is to re-solder the ambient light sensor module and earpiece speaker.
-However, the soldering of the ambient light sensor is a most difficult part for this repair.
+However, the soldering of the ambient light sensor is the most difficult part of this repair.
 Whatever, let’s do it.
 Apply some Paste Flux to the bonding pad of ambient light sensor module.
 Then apply tins to the bonding pad with Soldering Iron.
 Clean with PCB Cleaner.
 Apply some Paste Flux to the bonding pad again.
 Get the detached ambient light sensor module flex cable in position.
 Secure the flex cable with one specific position soldered by Soldering Iron with curved nozzle first.
 Then use Soldering Iron with cutter nozzle to complete the remaining soldering process.
 Clean with PCB Cleaner afterwards.
 Now we need to solder the earpiece speaker back to flex cable.

 It’s time to get the earpiece speaker and front sensor assembly assembled to the display assembly.
 Re-assemble the phone and test.
 Press power button to power on.
 Go to Settings > Face ID & Passcode > Set up Face ID.
 Face ID can be set up successfully.
 Press the power button to lock the screen.
 Press the power button again.
 The screen lights up.
 Glance at the iPhone X. The screen can be unlocked automatically.
 Fault cleared.